joomcode/create-locator/README.md

 };
 ```

-The root locator is always created outside the component, as a singleton
+The root locator is always created outside the component's render function, as a singleton
-(so as not to be re-created on re-renders).
+(so as not to be re-created on re-renders), because all its features and parameters are static
+(known even before the code is run).

 In addition to the prefix, as the second argument in the root locator
 you can specify options for generating attributes from locators.